1198 Director, Student Resource Center

 Education: A master’s degree in communications studies, education administration or closely related field of study is required.

-Experience: The position also requires at least three years of experience working with diverse populations, including administrative, managerial, or higher education experience with increasing responsibilities; and a record of accomplishment, community engagement, budgetary responsibility, and cultural competence.
+Experience: The position also requires at least three years of experience working with, individuals from all different backgrounds, including administrative, managerial, or higher education experience with increasing responsibilities; and a record of accomplishment, community engagement, budgetary responsibility, and cultural literacy.

 Other: Local and other domestic travel up to 10% for participation in conferences and partner meetings is also required.
 Employer will accept part-time equivalent experience.